clavance/udagram-microservices/README.md

 ## Refactor Monolith to Microservices

-This project refactors the monolithic Udagram application into microservices.
-The project originally consisted of frontend and backend servers.
+This project refactors a monolithic web application (an Instagram clone, Udagram) into a microservices architecture.
+The repository originally consisted of frontend and backend servers.
 These have been deconstructed into the following microservices:

 1. Frontend
 2. Backend feed - /api/v0/feed endpoint